Why Are DAS System Prices Presented As Ranges Instead of Fixed Costs?

 Carrier Involvement

-Carrier involvement refers to the participation of mobile network operators (carriers) in installing and operating the DAS system.
+Carrier involvement refers to mobile network operators’ (carriers) participation in installing and operating the DAS system.
 When carriers are actively involved, they may have specific requirements, guidelines, or preferences for the DAS deployment.
 This involvement can impact the costs in various ways.

 Existing Signal Sources